chef-boneyard/chef-web-docs-2016/step_ruby/steps_ruby_case_check_platform.rst

 ..
 This is an included how-to.

-The following example shows how to use a case statement to check the platform, and for certain platforms send a notification immediately after installing the ``package_b`` package that will generate a module list.
+The following example shows how to use a case statement to check the platform, and for certain platforms send a notification immediately after installing the ``package_b`` package that will generate a module list:

 .. code-block:: ruby